prestonp/qlock/README.md

 ### API

+#### new qlock(opts)

+Instantiates a new qlock logger.
+For production use, it's recommended to mute qlock, which effectively turns all functionality into no-ops.

+* `opts` - An object containing instantiation options
+  * `muted` - Pass in a truthy value to mute qlock.

 #### log(description, [callback]) ##

 This method is used to log consecutive events.
 The first `log()` will initiate the first timestamp whereas